Thursday, March 22:

 The Standards of Good Practice provide educators guidance to perform work ethically, productively, and thoroughly.
 While broad enough that the Standards are helpful to multiple stakeholders, they are specific enough to provide a roadmap for excellence.
 In this presentation, we discuss how the Standards improve our work in program design and evaluation, program selection, risk management, and more.

 FRIDAY, MARCH 23 | 2:15-3:30 P.M.

-Kirsten Canterbury (University of Minnesota, Carlson School of Management); Kate Diamond (University of Minnesota); Anne D’Angelo (University of Minnesota, Carlson School of Management); Michael Houston (University of Minnesota, Carlson School of Management)
+Kirsten Canterbury (University of Minnesota, Carlson School of Management); Kate Diamond (University of Minnesota); Anne D’Angelo (University of Minnesota, Carlson School of Management)

 In this session, we will present results from an assessment aiming to measure the long-term impact of study abroad on undergraduate and graduate business students.
 We will share our findings, which reveal the nature of the relationship between study abroad and cultural intelligence among our 485 respondents, as well as their work context as it relates to intercultural experiences and opportunities.